tracfm/tracfm/README.md

 TRAC FM
 =======

-This is the source code for the TracFM site hosted at http://tracfm.org/ as of April 1st 2013.
+This is the public source code for the TracFM site hosted at http://tracfm.org/

+It is licensed under the Affero GPL.
+Public hosting of this code must be accompanied with the publishing of modified sources.

 Getting Started
 -------------------